arjanvillon/auto-insurance/README.md

 # MCVT Auto Insurance Company
+> A PHP project that helps the MCVT insurance company to run a paperless business. \
+> Used pure CSS for the frontend. \

-Project for Advanced Web Development (Elective 1) <br/>
+> Project for Advanced Web Development (Elective 1). \
-Created for an Auto Insurance Company in Marikina City <br/>

-Developers: <br/>
+#Contributors <br/>
 Abarca, Nikki <br/>
 Gerodias, Mariella <br/>
 Gonzales, Denielle <br/>